Exciting News! Patrick McEnroe Joins the Sportime/JMTA Team! – read more

 Dan Cochrane, a native of Lower Froyle, England, was top 10 in Britain as a junior, reaching the national doubles finals twice and winning 6 ITF junior titles.
 Dan graduated from Auburn University with SEC Academic Honors, a 4.0 G.P.A and a degree in Finance.
 He was ranked #1 in the country in NCAA division 1 doubles in 2013, winning the All-American Championships, reaching the semi-finals in the National Indoor Championships, reaching the quarter-finals of the NCAA championships and earning All-American honors.
 Captaining Auburn’s team in 2014, Dan finished the year ranked #61 in NCAA singles, played in the NCAA individual championships, and was named the ITA Most Improved Senior in 2014 for the Southern Region.
 Dan represented Great Britain twice in the World University Games in 2011 and 2013.
 Dan joined Sportime/JMTA in 2014.

-Jason Shkodnik Assistant Director, JMTA and SPORTIME RI
+Jason Shkodnik Assistant Director and Co-Director of Adult Programming, JMTA and SPORTIME RI

-In his fifth summer with us as a coach and Director of summer adult programming, we are pleased to announce that Jason will be leaving his position as Assistant Coach of the University of Buffalo men’s squad to join SPORTIME/JMTA, full time, as an Assistant Director.
 Jason, originally from Brooklyn, New York, grew up in Florida where he was ranked in the top 10 state-wide, and in the top 100 nationally in boys’ 18s.
 Jason attended the University of Buffalo, where he was captain of the men’s tennis squad for 3 years, also receiving the Arthur Ashe Leadership Award in his senior year.
 He graduated from UB in 2013 with a degree in health and human services, and communications.
 As the Assistant Coach of the UB men’s squad, Jason helped his team win the MAC Conference Championship and qualify for the NCAA championship tournament for the first time in school history.
+Jason joined Sportime and JMTA in 2011, summers only through 2015, and full-time as of 2016.

 Dijana is a native of Bosnia-Herzegovina where she was a